SuperNEMO-DBD/Falaise/CONTRIBUTING.md

    initial compilation and test before you make any changes.
 4. Starting making your changes on the feature branch
    - Recompile and test regularly
-   - Follow the style guide *(WIP: at present, just match existing case and indents)* and use `clang-format` to apply/fix spacing and layout
+   - Follow the style guide *(WIP: at present, just match existing case and indents)* and use `clang-format` to apply/fix spacing and layout automatically
    - You must add [unit tests](https://github.com/philsquared/Catch/blob/master/docs/tutorial.md) for new classes and/or interfaces, or to exercise bugs
    - You must add [documentation](https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html) for new classes and/or interfaces
    - Commit regularly, but only when everything compiles without warning and all tests pass